datosh/datosh.github.io/content/post/k8s_home_lab_2025_05/index.md

 | 1TB XFS         | 90   MB/s | 68  MB/s |
 | 2X1TB RAID0 XFS | 103  MB/s | 114 MB/s |
 | K8s NFS PV      | 1424 MB/s | 151 MB/s |

+TODO: redo the nfs test with the correct mount now

 I'm happy with the results, and we can move on to the next part.